By David Joel Miller.

 Like the magician pointing to one thing to keep people’s eyes off the real action, our society looks in the wrong places for the roots of violence.

 The majority of molestations are perpetrated by family members, not strangers.
 The person just fired or served with divorce papers is more likely to bring a gun to work and shoot people than the seriously mentally ill.
-More children die at home each year, shot by a parent than will die in school shootings.
+More children die at home each year, shot by a parent then will die in school shootings.

 Among the poor and the unemployed mental illness is common.
 If you weren’t depressed before you lost your job a few years of trying to live on government handouts will make you doubt your sanity.